 Following residency, Dr. Bernard completed her National Health Service Corps service obligation in Immokalee, Florida at a Federally Qualified Health Center.
 While working in this community, she was a preceptor for medical students from both Nova Southeastern Osteopathic Medical School and the FSU School of Medicine.

-Dr. Bernard is the author of two books: "How to Be a Rock Star Doctor" and "Physician Wellness: The Rock Star Doctor's Guide," co-written with psychologist Steven Cohen.
+Dr. Bernard is the author of three books: "Patients at Risk: The Rise of the Nurse Practitioner and Physician Assistant in Healthcare," "How to Be a Rock Star Doctor" and "Physician Wellness: The Rock Star Doctor's Guide," co-written with psychologist Steven Cohen.
 She is a national speaker on physician wellness and practice management.